-Attendance at the Laboratory calsses is compulsory.
+Attendance at the Laboratory classes is compulsory.
 A roll wil be maintained.
 Before leaving the laboratory your work must be signed off by a member of staff.
 Any lab sessions without a signature will not be counted.
-Failure to attend at least 80% of the lab classes without a medical certificate or similar documentation can result in failure in the unit.
+Failure to attend at least 80% of the laboratory classes (9 classes) without a medical certificate or similar documentation will result in failure in the unit.

 Required IT skills